 Additional Requirements for Graduation

-All students in The Graduate School are required to demonstrate a basic level of Judaica competency in addition to the courses they take toward their master's degree.
+All students in The Graduate School are required to demonstrate a basic level of Judaica competency in addition to the courses they take toward the master's degree.
 In their first year, all students must complete a one-semester course, Classics of the Jewish Tradition, or demonstrate proficiency in this area.
 Students who have not studied the Hebrew Bible or Talmud with a scholarly approach and who have not yet acquired proficiency in Hebrew at an intermediate level will be required to fulfill these requirements before graduation, according to Graduate School procedures.
 Students in the dual-degree program must also fulfill a liturgy requirement or demonstrate corresponding proficiency.

 The social work program at CUSSW provides an integrated course of study that offers a combined approach of classroom and field instruction.
 Depending on their particular interests, students are admitted into one of four different method areas.
 Depending on the area of concentration, students must complete a minimum of 45 credits.

 In order to meet the requirements of any of these method areas, students must take the practice courses in the core sequence, four terms of fieldwork, and the required background courses.
-Jewish Studies and Social Work students are exempt from taking T660A-Human Behavior and Social Environment and the second-year field-practice core course requirements.
+Jewish Studies and Social Work students are exempt from taking T660A: Human Behavior and Social Environment and the second-year field-practice core course requirements.

 Methods of Concentration